sagemath/trac_to_gh/Issue 2471.md

 # Issue 2471: [with patch; needs review] doctest failures in graph.py and factorization.py (caused by architecture dependence)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2471

 Original creator: was